reahl/reahl/reahl-doc/doc/tutorial/sessions.rst

    Did you notice the similarity?
 For a GUI program, the user starts the application, and exits it when done using it.
-The GUI process itself is thus pretty much the GUI equivalent of a :class:`~reahl.systemaccountmodel.UserSession` on the web.
+The GUI process itself is thus pretty much the GUI equivalent of a WebUserSession on the web.

-In order to deal with this problem, Reahl has the notion of a :class:`~reahl.systemaccountmodel.UserSession`.
-A :class:`~reahl.systemaccountmodel.UserSession` is an object which represents one sitting of a user while the user is interacting with the web application.
-When a user first visits the web application, a :class:`~reahl.systemaccountmodel.UserSession` is created and saved to the database.
-On subsequent visits, Reahl checks behind the scenes (currently using cookies) for an existing :class:`~reahl.systemaccountmodel.UserSession` relating to the browser which sent the current request.
-The :class:`~reahl.systemaccountmodel.UserSession` is automatically destroyed if a specified amount of time passes with no further interaction from the user.
+In order to deal with this problem, Reahl has the notion of a WebUserSession -- a class implementing :class:`~reahl.web.interfaces.WebUserSessionProtocol`.
+An implementation of :class:`~reahl.web.interfaces.WebUserSessionProtocol` is an object which represents one sitting of a user while the user is interacting with the web application.
+When a user first visits the web application, such a WebUserSession is created and saved to the database.
+On subsequent visits, Reahl checks behind the scenes (currently using cookies) for an existing WebUserSession matching the browser which sent the current request.
+The WebUserSession is automatically destroyed if a specified amount of time passes with no further interaction from the user.

-The :class:`~reahl.systemaccountmodel.UserSession` provides a way for the programmer to persist objects on the server side -- for a particular user while that user uses the web application.
+The WebUserSession provides a way for the programmer to persist objects on the server side -- for a particular user while that user uses the web application.
 The programmer can get to objects stored "in the session" from any page.
-The stuff persisted as part of the :class:`~reahl.systemaccountmodel.UserSession` typically disappears automatically when the :class:`~reahl.systemaccountmodel.UserSession` expires.
-An Object that lives in the :class:`~reahl.systemaccountmodel.UserSession` is said to be *session scoped*.
+The stuff persisted as part of the WebUserSession typically disappears automatically when the WebUserSession expires.
+An Object that lives in the WebUserSession is said to be *session scoped*.

 An example: logging in
 ----------------------

-To see how one can use the :class:`~reahl.systemaccountmodel.UserSession` in Reahl, let's build an example which allows users to log in using an email address and password.
-Reahl has a fancier built-in way of dealing with user logins :doc:`explained later on <loggingin>`, but doing this from scratch provides for a nice example.
+To see how one can use the WebUserSession in Reahl, let's build an example which allows users to log in using an email address and password.
+Reahl has a built-in way of dealing with user logins :doc:`explained later on <loggingin>`, but doing this from scratch provides for a nice example.